OSSE-LSTM/OSSE-LSTM/README.md

 python ./interpretability.py
 ```

+> **Code availability note:** The source file `interpretability.py` has been hidden in this anonymous repository.
+The full code will be made public after acceptance of the paper.
 This script loads a trained checkpoint and applies **Counterfactual Integrated Gradients (C-IG)** to extract class-specific temporal attribution maps.

 C-IG works by: